 In stark contrast, I have seen days, weeks and on certain occasions, months with no paying job in hand.
-Fluctuations are common in our line of work – when work is slow and suddenly, there is a lot of time to brood over such unwelcome idleness.
+Fluctuations are common in our line of work – when work is slow and suddenly, there is much time to brood over such unwelcome idleness.

 An enlightened freelance writer understands and accepts uncertainties as an inevitable part of the day’s work and without wasting a moment in self-doubt, looks at this situation as an opportunity to evolve and grow.

-Here are some quick-fixes (in no particular order) that help me stay grounded, busy and motivated between writing jobs.
+Here are some quick fixes that help me stay grounded, busy, and motivated between writing jobs.
 Hopefully, some of these will help you too.

-When work takes up most of your time, there’s always a hobby or an activity you have to forego.
-The time between writing jobs is ideal to pursue those hobbies to your heart’s content.
+When work takes up most of your time, there’s always a hobby or an activity you must forego.
+The time between writing jobs is ideal for pursuing those hobbies to your heart’s content.

-Catching up on your favourite hobbies is a great way to unwind and relax after days of hard work.
+Catching up on your favourite hobbies is a wonderful way to unwind and relax after days of hard work.

-Different people gain inspiration from different sources.
+Different people gain inspiration from various sources.
 While you’re between jobs, make it a point to tap into those sources of inspiration to broaden your mind and refresh your senses.
-Consider it a Soul-Spa, a time for reflection and rejuvenation.
+Consider it a Soul Spa, a time for reflection and rejuvenation.

-We are lucky to live in the information age where accessing a wealth of information is as easy as a mouse-click.
+We are lucky to live in the information age where accessing a wealth of information is as easy as a mouse click.
 I like to spend time reconnecting with things that inspire me.
-Visiting inspirational blogs are a favourite.
+Visiting inspirational blogs is a favourite.

 What inspires you?
-A good book, an autobiography of a person you admire or a person in your life?
+A good book is an autobiography of a person you admire or a person in your life.

 ‘Ask and you shall receive’ – not always but there’s no harm in trying, right?